planetar/bibbiGram/README.md

 - WiFiManager.cpp https://github.com/tzapu/WiFiManager

 ### install/folder contents:
-While all the relevant info has been written above it may still be confusing.
 Basically, download the files from here as .zip or by git clone.
 Then make all the required libraries available, either by using the Arduino library Manager or by having them present in the project folder.
 You may have to edit some of the include statements to fit your situation.

 _My_ project folder includes:
 - ArduinoJson.h
 - Average.h
 - bibbiGram.ino
 - CharStream.h
-- chatid.h
+- mTypes.h
 - README.md
 - UniversalTelegramBot.cpp
 - UniversalTelegramBot.h